Salute to my father: Part III

 "You are doing a good job with the girls and Koplah would be better of with you", she said.
 She went in the room a brought a picture of her, saying

-"this is the photo you all should use for my funeral".
+"This is the photo you all should use for my funeral".

-"Hay Gloria, why should you talk like that?
+"Hey Gloria, why should you talk like that?
 What should you bring death business in this conversation"?
 I said.

 "Dagbayonoh, we all will die one day.
 It is better to say our wish or wishes while we can talk"; she explained.
 She wanted me also to hold her deed for a two acre of land she purchased on Air Field Road in Liberia for her children, Nana-Ja and Koplah.
 She trusted me that much.
 I did not however encourage her nor agree for her to do that.